-Captain David Brown Aerospace and Medical Research Fund
+Captain David Brown Aerospace and Medical Research Endowment

-As a fitting tribute to his life and career, the Captain David Brown collection is on display at EVMS in the Brickell Atrium.
+Visit the Captain David Brown collection on display in the Brickell Atrium at EVMS.

-Recipient of the Captain David Brown Aerospace and Medical Research Fund will be:
+The recipient of the Captain David Brown Aerospace and Medical Research Endowment will be:

 - A first year medical student enrolled at EVMS who has an interest in aerospace medicine or explorative medical research.